Place

 Dupré, John, and Daniel Nicholson.
 ‘A Manifesto for a Processual Philosophy of Biology’.
 In Everything Flows: Towards a Processual Philosophy of Biology, edited by Daniel J. Nicholson and John Dupré, 3–45.
 Oxford: Oxford University Press, 2018.

-Humans Engineering Niches
+Humans Engineering of Niches

 Shahab, Robert L., Simone Brethauer, Jeremy S. Luterbacher, and Michael H. Studer.
 ‘Engineering of Ecological Niches to Create Stable Artificial Consortia for Complex Biotransformations’.
 Current Opinion in Biotechnology 62 (2020): 129–36. https://doi.org/10/grqhsx.